 What is Whistleblowing?

 Whistleblowing is the act of reporting or revealing wrongdoing or illicit activity.
-Whistleblowing can take many forms, including providing information to the authorities, as well as revealing illicit activity to the general public.
-Whistleblowing does not always involve illegal activity and can sometimes involve disclosing actions which are considered unethical or immoral.
+Whistleblowing can take many forms, including providing information to the authorities as well as revealing illicit activity to the general public.
+Whistleblowing does not always involve illegal activity and can sometimes involve disclosing actions that are considered unethical or immoral.

 Am I Protected From Retaliation When I Blow the Whistle on Corporate Crime?

-There are numerous laws that protect individuals in the U.S. who wish to whistleblow.
-However, these laws are complex and whether they will offer protection to you depends on what you report, when you report, how you report and who you report to.
-If you have any concerns about something you have witnessed in your workplace or elsewhere we suggest that you speak with an attorney before taking any action.
+There are numerous laws that protect individuals in the U.S. who wish to blow the whistle.
+However, FCPA whistleblower laws are complex, and whether they will offer protection to you depends on what you report, when you report and how you report.
+If you have witnessed something in your workplace and want to report, we suggest that you speak with an experienced whistleblower attorney at FTI Law before taking any action.
 Reporting to the wrong person or entity could affect your rights and protections as a whistleblower.

 What is a Whistleblower Award?

-A whistleblower award is a payment you can receive from the U.S. government for providing information on companies who commit fraud, bribery or tax evasion.
+A whistleblower award is a payment you can receive from the U.S. government for providing information on companies that commit fraud, bribery, or tax evasion.
 In 2012 the U.S. government started rewarding brave individuals (often called whistleblowers) for providing information on corporate crime and so far has paid out over $2 billion dollars.
+If you are considering becoming an FCPA whistleblower, it is important to partner with a law firm for protection and to increase your chances of receiving a reward.

 Can I Report Violations Anonymously?